 Oregon is a beautiful place, especially if you know where to go!
 Everyone typically thinks of Multnomah Falls or Timberline Lodge or Cannon Beach or Crater Lake… While those are undeniably stunning, and everyone should see them at least once, there are some hidden gems far less frequented.
 If you have a few days to spare, check out these unique sites in Central Oregon.

 Day 1 of our trip to Central Oregon comprised mostly of the four-hour drive from Portland to get out there.
 If you’re coming from out of state, you may also chose to simply fly straight into Bend, which would conveniently place you close to these Central Oregon destinations.
-We also chose to visit in the winter, as crowds are greatly diminished, and scenes are more photogenic bedecked in snow.
+We also visited in the winter, as it greatly diminishes crowds, and scenes are more photogenic bedecked in snow.

 Smith Rock State Park